Saint George’s dragon

 But who ARE you then?
 What are you made of?

 The Observer awakens me.
 I am the awakener and leader of Reason.
 I provide the correct direction to Thinking.
-I am the follower of conscience and the leader of Feeling.
+I am the follower of conscience and the leader of Emotion.
 I am the empowerer of Discernment.
 I am the knower of true Knowledge and the knight of the Self.
 I adhere to True principles.
 And all these qualities, when detached and at an inner distance, are like poison for dragons.
 They cannot withstand them.

 But where ARE you in myself?
 Where can I find you?

-I am MORE than just the lance of Reason, MORE than the powerful white horse of Feeling.
-For I, St. George, wield pure Reason and pure Feeling in mastering and defeating inner dragons like old fears, inner turmoil and urge, insecurity and anger, guilt, sin, punishment, and shame.
+I am MORE than just the lance of Reason, MORE than the powerful white horse of the Feeling Principle.
+For I, St. George, wield pure Reason and pure Emotion in mastering and defeating inner dragons like old fears, inner turmoil and urge, insecurity and anger, guilt, sin, punishment, and shame.
 Once mastering this, my presence ensures dragons starve and disappear.
 They have no other choice.
 Their task is done.
 They simply vanish.
 I am called the emissary of the Self, which slumbers in every human and which tills the inner spiritual earth in every human, so that he/she can realize their Self to full maturity in full bloom.
 We are talking about an inner evolution.

 Well… thank you very much, St. George… I have learned a lot and will strengthen you within myself.